 Take a shower or bath as soon as possible after you know you’ve been bitten.
 This is kind of like checking for ticks after you’ve been in the woods.
 A good scrub down will remove chiggers from your body.
 Just looking for chiggers won’t be good enough—they’re tiny (like 1/150 of an inch wide).
 If you can spot them with your naked eye, especially in your hard-to-reach places, you get superhero status in my book.
 Washing your skin soon after the initial bite will also help minimize itching.

 Keep from scratching too much.
 You have a few options here.
 You can develop awesome willpower and just not scratch.
 Ever.
 Or you could take an antihistamine, like Benadryl, to ease the itchiness.
-Then there are anti-itch creams like Cortizone-10.
+Then there are anti-itch creams like Cortizone-10 (sold at Amazon).
 Whatever anti-itch route you choose to go, read the labels and use the products properly.
 Witch hazel is a natural alternative to reduce itching.
 See the sidebar to whip up your own mix at home.

 Scratching is good and bad, in different senses.
 But mostly bad.
 When it comes to chiggers, the good thing about scratching is that at the very least you’ll get them off your skin and most likely you’ll end up killing the little jerks.
 They deserve it for making you miserable.
 The bad thing about scratching is that it’s easier to get an infection as you repeatedly break your skin open with your nails.
 And infections are bad—in case you weren’t sure.
 Scratching can seem like a good idea, but it may come back to bite you later.